barnardos/platforms-and-standards/standards/creating-content/PDF-and-video.md

 One possible workflow is:

-1.  get the audio transcribed (either by hand or by machine; [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper) is cheap and excellent).
+1. Get the audio transcribed (either by hand or by machine; [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper) is cheap and excellent).
 2. Check the transcript.
 3. Upload the video and the textual transcript to YouTube and allow YouTube to synchronise the subtitles.
 Alternatively, if you've used MacWhisper or similar to generate .srt files, that will contain timestamps which YouTube can use.
 4. Check that the subtitles are in sync.